0x444454/Commodore-6309/README.md

 - The adapter board [PCB](#pcb-and-schematics).
 Alternatively, you may also use a breadboard and and wire (lots of wires) according to schematics. :-)
 - Hitachi 63C09E.
 Note the "E" after the "9".
 These chips are usually marked "HD63C09**E**P", where "HD" stands for "Hitachi Device", the "E" stands for "External clock", and the "P" denotes the plastic package (DIP-40).
 - Support Logic for clock delays and quadrature: DS1100Z-50 and DS1100Z-250 delay lines.
 I like using DIP8 chips in socket (for easy swap), but the PCB supports also SOP8 (surface mounted).
 NOTE: I tried an old DS1000-50 (one thousand) and I got stability issues, so be sure to get the DS1100 (one thousand and one hundred).
 - Support Logic for 6510 to 6309 signals translation: GAL16V8.
-I use a GAL16V8D-10, but parts with different timings should work (maybe up to 25 ns ? - To be tested).
+I use a GAL16V8D-10.
+Parts with different propagation delay (max 25ns) should work but may require a different setup (check troubleshooting).
 - Sockets, headers, capacitors, resistors and jumpers (see PCB project for components list).
 Note that all but 1 resistor in the PCB are 0 (zero) Ω, so you can simply replace them with jumper wires.
 - Replacement 6309 Kernal ROM.
 I use BackBit's CornBit (2364) Flash ROM.